Ninouchkaia/portfolio/bioinfo_projects/README.md

-# Bioinformatics Projects – Quick Links
+# Bioinformatics Projects (selection) - Quick Links

-This folder centralises all platform-oriented bioinformatics work.

 Below are the main projects, each linking to its full code and documentation inside the `CV/` tree.